Activities In the Peak District

 A popular choice.
 Jammins Cocktail training offer cocktail making lessons in the comfort of your holiday accommodation.

-There are great swimming pools in Bakewell, Buxton, Matlock and Ashbourne.
+There are great swimming pools in the local areas of our properties.

 Take A Steam Train Ride